A Message from Dan Summers (Owner / Instructor)

 What every parent should know:

-So don't be too quick to sign up with the musician who happens to teach as a sideline - teaching requires an entirely different skill-set and temperament.
+So, don't be too quick to sign up with the musician who happens to teach as a sideline - teaching requires an entirely different skill-set and temperament.
 They are different jobs.
+The best teachers have a compliment of qualifications and experience - teaching, and live performance, in a variety of situations and musical genres - including classical, pop, country, and rock.

 What about the internet?
-Youtube and the internet is an amazing resource...but how do you know the information is correct?
-There are some great instructional materials out there, and there is a lot of misinformation - the material is only as reliable as the person who posted it.
+Youtube and the internet is an amazing resource...but how do you know the information is correct or appropriate to your level?
+There are some great instructional materials out there, but much of it is poorly presented and confusing - the material is only as reliable as the person who posted it.
+In many cases the free stuff is really just a teaser to get you to sign up for a paid program.
 I will show you how to tell the difference and find useful tutorials and reliable sites.

 What Parents Should Do: